SRILSHUKLA/AI-Course-Project/README.md

    - Configure your web server to serve the built React app

 3. **Deploy**:

 - Deploy the FastAPI backend to your server
 - Serve the built React app from the `frontend/build` directory
-   - Ensure the model file is accessible to the backend
+- Ensure `best_resnet50_f1.pth` is accessible to the backend (for image/video detection)
+- Audio model downloads automatically from Hugging Face on first use

 ## License